 What You Need To Know Now for Safe Air Travel in a Post-COVID-19 World

 We’ve all spent a lot of time at home recently.
 The good news is that the world is cautiously opening back up.
 Fewer states and countries are imposing quarantines.
 Fewer flights are getting canceled.
 Air travel is starting to ramp back up, though it is still at historic lows.
-Most flights are operating at 50% of capacity or less.
-Airports and airlines implementing social distancing where possible.
-Adding more contactless options.
+Airports and airlines are implementing physical distancing measures where possible.
 For a very high touchpoint industry, they are working hard to make customers feel safe in a changed world.

 If you're looking to travel in the near future, be prepared for it to look a little...ok a lot...different.
-Here is some guidance on what to expect at the airport and on the plane.
+Here's some guidance on what to expect at the airport and on the plane post-COVID-19.

 Preparing For Your Departure